Why you should switch to Office 365

 Combining this real-time collaboration with one of the communication programs that Office 365 comes with such as Skype for Business, Teams or Yammer means you can easily set up video, audio and text chats between co-workers, offices or even organisations.
 With everyone up to date, work can be completed more efficiently which in turn improves the productivity of your business.

 All in one system

 Office 365 contains word processing, note-taking, spreadsheets and email all in one package.
 This greatly simplifies the number of subscriptions you need to take care of and can help reduce the overhead of handling multiple separate services.
 Having all your systems from the same supplier also means that there are many more integrations amongst the software such as scheduling Skype calls in Outlook, previewing spreadsheets in an email and linking OneNote notes to a task.
 All of which streamlines your work experience and boosts productivity.

 Range of choices

-You’re not tied to a single plan with Office 365.
+Office 365 does not tie you to a single plan.
 So, depending on your business needs, you can have as many or as few features as you want.
-Being a subscription service also means you can manage your budget easier and reduces the upfront cost of purchasing many one-time licences.
+Plus, as a subscription service, you can more easily manage your budget and reduce the upfront cost of purchasing many one-time licences.

-The overall flexibility of Office 365 and the possibility for collaboration enables you to be much more agile with your workflow which in turn can improve your business productivity and performance.
+The overall flexibility and collaboration features enable you to be more agile with your workflow, improving productivity and performance.
 If you’re interested in finding out more, we not only offer Office 365 for business as a standalone package but also as a managed service where we remove the hassle of management and maintenance, letting you focus on what’s important for your business.